HLD/czarina/CZARINA_WORKFLOW_FIX_SUMMARY.md

 **Result:** Clear visibility into worktree creation success/failure

+### Problem 3 Fix (Agent Auto-Launching)
+**Who benefits:**
+- ✅ All users (no assumptions about installed tools)
+- ✅ Claude Code users (hooks work better)
+- ✅ Simpler, more flexible workflow

+**Result:** Workers just see instructions and path, agents discover via hooks

 ---

 ## Recommendation

-**Merge both fixes immediately.**
+**Merge all fixes immediately.**

 These are **critical UX improvements** that:
 1. Unblock AI agents from using Czarina (interactive mode)
 2. Make multi-worker parallelism debuggable (worktrees)
+3. Simplify agent launching (no tool assumptions)
-3. Add comprehensive documentation for both issues
+4. Add comprehensive documentation for all issues
-4. Have no breaking changes
+5. Have no breaking changes
-5. Are backwards compatible
+6. Are backwards compatible

 ---